-Direction Report Report 1.
-Whether the Company has clear title/ lease deeds for freehold and leasehold respectively?
-If not please state the area of freehold and lease hold land for which title/ lease deeds are not available.
-The availability of clear title / lease deeds could not deeds are not available for in respect of following Nature of Land 1.
-Freehold Land at Kanchanbagh (Including investment property 5 Acres 1 Gunta) 2.
-Free hold Land at Visakhapatnam 3.
-Freehold land at Ibrahimpatnam (Sale agreement is available) 4.
-Lease Hold Land at Visakhapatnam Nil 2.
+Direction Report Impact The availability of clear title / lease deeds could no deeds are not available for in respect of following 1.
+Whether the Company has clear title/ Nature of Land Extent of Land lease deeds for freehold and leasehold respectively?
+If not please state the area of 1.
+Freehold Land at Kanchanbagh (Including investment property 5 Acres 1 Gunta) 151 Acres 33 Guntas Nil freehold and lease hold land for which title/ 2.
+Free hold Land at Visakhapatnam 10 Acres 13 Guntas lease deeds are not available.
+3. Freehold land at Ibrahimpatnam (Sale agreement is available) 597 Acres 22.50 Guntas 4.
+Lease Hold Land at Visakhapatnam 3 Acres 25 Guntas 2.
 Whether there are any cases of waiver / write off of debts / loans / interest etc. If yes, the reasons for and amount involved.
-According to the information and explanations fur our examinations books, we are of the opinion the off during the year.
+According to the information and explanations fur our examinations books, we are of the opinion that off during the year.
 Nil 3.
 Whether proper records are maintained for inventories lying with third parties & assets received as gift/grant(s) from the Govt. or other authorities.
-Based on the examination of the books and records of the Company, we are of the opinion that proper records were maintained for the inventories lying with third parties.
-The company did not receive any gift or grant from the Govt. or other authorities during the year.
+Based on the examination of the books and record of the opinion that proper records were maintaine with third parties.
+The company did not receive ar Govt. or other authorities during the year.
+Nil

-Place : Hyderabad Date : 04-07-2018
+Place : Hyderabad

+Date : 04-07-2018